Jesper Lauridsen

-Jesper Lauridsen (born 27 March 1991) is a Danish professional footballer who plays for Esbjerg fB as a left-back or centre-back.
+Jesper Lauridsen (born 27 March 1991) is a Danish retired professional footballer who played as a left-back or centre-back.

 Career

 Lauridsen joined Esbjerg fB in February 2016.
 On 16 January 2020, he moved to Randers FC.
 On 31 August 2022, he returnede to Esbjerg.

+After Esbjerg fB's promotion to the 2024-25 Danish 1st Division, Lauridsen struggled to make the team and didn't get a single minute on the pitch in the league for the first six months of the season.
+On January 13, 2025, Lauridsen announced that he had decided to hang up his boots.